beyondliberty/DINs/README.md

 ![mask333](./image/mask333.png)

-The results of the instance segmentation of DINs.
+The results of the instance segmentation of DINS.

 ![image-20230605114210006](./image/seg.png)